Go to main menu Go to search Go to main content Go to footer

 Are electronic signatures valid for partner declarations?

-Both signatures are valid.
+Both wet-ink and electronic signatures are valid.

 The most important is that the declaration is actually signed: “Declarations must be signed.